knative/eventing/sample/slack/README.md

 1. Follow the instructions to create the Slack App in a Slack Workspace.

-#### Configure a Slack App

-1. Go the Slack App's 'OAuth & Permissions' settings page.

-1. Add the `channels:history` scope.

-1. Enable events by going to the 'Event Subscription' settings page and toggling 'Enable Events' to On.

-1. Add the `message.channels` Workspace Event by going to the 'Event Subscription' settings page and clicking 'Add Workspace Event', then selecting `message.channels`.

-`Note: We have not yet setup a Request URL, we will do that later because its name changes based on the Flow properties.`

 ### Install Knative

 There needs to be a Kubernetes cluster with Knative Serving and Knative Eventing